 It could be a moment or a scene, but I couldn’t do it alone.
 Someone else had to help, whether they knew it or not.
 That’s when I saw my images change and I developed my own sense of photographic style.

 The greatest decision I ever made in developing my photography style was to spend time with other people.
 I have a group of friends who shoot locally.
 I’ve traveled to workshops to learn techniques, but also to meet new people who shared their ideas.

 Getting input from others, both as critique and collaboration, helped me understand what I like in my photos.
 Most importantly, it helped me eliminate the distractions from my photos.

 Tools are important, but they aren’t the cause of the photo.
 There’s an argument about the importance of gear in a photo.
 You need the gear that helps you achieve the result you want, but the gear doesn’t do it for you.

 Likewise, the gear isn’t the sum of your tool kit.
 Your style develops from your experiences, both success, and disappointment.
 Each image gives you a new appreciation of something you can use on your next project or something that you should remove.

 I like the idea that our photos communicate little stories.
 My favorite photos put a person in a place.
 Sometimes they belong.
 Sometimes the person and a place are forced together for juxtaposition.
 In either case, I can’t do it alone.

 To continue my style, I need help.
-Models, make up artists, wardrobe and location are all part of the picture.
+Models, make-up artists, wardrobes, and location are all part of the picture.
 I can come up with the idea and I have to become a producer to make it happen.
-Sometimes I'll get lucky and be in the right place to capture a moment I didn't produce, but it still wouldn't work on my own.
+Sometimes I’ll get lucky and be in the right place to capture a moment I didn’t produce, but it still wouldn’t work on my own.

 The Secrets Of Your Style